McCoy-Flateline/ENGR101-AVC/README.md

 **Objective:** Movement Class Completion
 **Conflicts:** N/A
 **Tasks:**
-- [ ] Create a development branch for Movement Completion
+- [ ] Elliott - Create a development branch for Movement Completion
-- [ ] Use intersection recognition to make a decision about which path to follow (turning left when possible)
+- [ ] Elliott & Ella - Use intersection recognition to make a decision about which path to follow (turning left when possible)
-- [ ] Determine movement when faced with obstacle
+- [ ] Ella - Determine movement when faced with obstacle
-- [ ] Submit code for testing
+- [ ] Elliott - Submit code for testing
-- [ ] Test code and provide feedback
+- [ ] Elliott - Test code and provide feedback
-- [ ] Improve based on the feedback (if any)
+- [ ] Elliott & Ella - Improve based on the feedback (if any)
-- [ ] Commit to branch
+- [ ] Ella - Commit to branch
-- [ ] Create pull request
+- [ ] Ella - Create pull request

 ***